COOKING CLASSES AT DENVER RESTAURANTS

 Sur La Table

 One of the most popular venues for Denver cooking classes, Sur La Table is way more than just a kitchen supply store with covetable culinary tools.
-Their gleaming, in-store kitchen welcomes you to express your inner Bobby Flay or Giada De Laurentiis with an ongoing selection of topics from how to grill seafood to perfection to mastering fried chicken.
+Their gleaming, in-store kitchen welcomes you to express your inner Bobby Flay or Giada De Laurentiis with an ongoing selection of topics such as how to grill seafood to perfection, date night options, cast iron cooking, desserts, and Italian- and French-inspired cuisine.

 Stir Cooking School